WalkerMx/Simple-DDS/README.md

 > GPU requirements are recommended minimums for the OS.
 TexInspect is GPU-agnostic.

 ## Performance
 Comparison testing was done on a Xeon E3-1260L (2011), strictly on the CPU.
 Results are taken from a 50-run average.
-Texconv was run with the "-bc q" flag; Simple-DDS uses BC7 Mode 6 only, for fast, high-quality block compression.
+Texconv was run with the "-bc q" flag; Simple-DDS uses an optimized single-pass BC7 algorithm, for fast, high-quality block compression.
 Note that actual encoding and decoding times will be much faster on newer CPUs.

 ### Encoding
 | | TexConv 4K | TexInspect 4K | Delta |